 Define a new NR NTN band covering the complete Mobile Satellite Service (MSS) L-band spectrum allocation, combining the so-called “Standard L-band” range of 1525 – 1559 MHz DL (space-to-Earth) and 1626.5 – 1660.5 UL (Earth-to-space), currently specified as band n255, and the “Extended L-band” range of 1518 – 1525 MHz DL (space-to-Earth) range and 1668 – 1675 MHz UL (Earth-to-space).
 Both these frequency ranges are allocated to MSS globally at ITU and WRC level across all ITU-R regions, and available in numerous countries across the world.

+This WI initially focuses on Power Class 3 (PC3) support, however, there is a strong interest in including HPUE power classes.
+Support of HPUE power classes will be revisited as soon as the Rel-19 baseline framework for HPUE for NTN in band n255 has been defined.

 4 Objective